geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-18/meeting-transcript.md

 More of the project for Comma.
 Mostly that.
 Great.
 Okay.
 So next is release.
 So let's do a release this week or after this meeting.
 I don't know.

 ##### **Chenyu** [[00:00:46](https://www.youtube.com/watch?v=6EDbdI_m73o&t=46)]
-So I think the big thing we want to include in release is Onyx.
-So you don't need to import from extra to use Onyx.
+So I think the big thing we want to include in release is ONNX.
+So you don't need to import from extra to use ONNX.
 That's pretty nice.
 I think we can do a release.
 Maybe just after this meeting.
 I said I want to include some fix for Comma's new model, but we can do that after.
 We can do a minor release once that is figured out.
 Comma hasn't released that model anyway.

 ##### **Geohot** [[00:01:19](https://www.youtube.com/watch?v=6EDbdI_m73o&t=79)]
 The other thing I want to make sure about the release, I want to check the size of the wheel file.